Does an IBC have to keep accounts and other records?

-Yes it is a requirement for all companies in every part of the world to keep books of accounts and other records.
-The Seychelles IBC is no different in this regard.
+It is an obligation for all companies in all parts of the world to keep books and other records.
+The Seychelles IBC is no different in this respect.
 It is a duty of the directors of the company to do so.
-Other records include minutes of meetings, and agreements between shareholders and between directors and other officers include consents for appointments and share transfer forms.
+This also applies to other records such as minutes of meetings, and agreements between shareholders and between directors and other officers, also contained consents and appointments, and share transfer forms.

-It is important to note that IBCs are not required to prepare accounting statements that can be read.
-They are only expected to keep accounting documents meaning invoices and receipts, bank statements, and contracts possibly in what accountants call a “shoe-box”.
+It is important to note that a Seychelles IBC continues, as of July, 2021., not is required to prepare accounting reports or financial statements that can be read.
+They are only expected to keep accounting records, i.e. invoices and receipts, bank statements and contracts, possibly in a so-called "shoe box".